Common Bulimia Treatment Methods

 Treatment for bulimia at Eating Recovery Center involves a thoughtful fusion of medical, psychiatric, therapeutic and dietary interventions.
-A first priority of bulimia treatment is medical and psychiatric stabilization.

-Medical Treatment for bulimia
+Medical Bulimia Treatment

 Recovery from bulimia is a marathon, not a sprint.
 Changing ingrained bingeing/purging behaviors is hard and you’ll need support.
 It begins with careful, controlled stabilization.